gonzalober/cv/README.md

 ## Interests

 - I was a junior professional tennis player and now I really enjoy a match from time to time.
-- As I trully Argentinian I love cooking asado.
+- As a trully Argentinian I love cooking asado.